-NIH Other Support – Information on other active and pending support may be requested by NIH to ensure there is no scientific budgetary or commitment overlap.
+Information on other active and pending support may be requested by NIH to ensure there is no scientific budgetary or commitment overlap.
 This applies to proposals, Just-in-Time and RPPR progress reports.
-Specifically, NIH requires that Other Support include:“… all financial resources, whether Federal, non-Federal, commercial or institutional, available in direct support of an individual's research endeavors, including but not limited to research grants, cooperative agreements, contracts, and/or institutional awards.
-Training awards, prizes, or gifts do not need to be included.”
+Specifically, NIH requires that Other Support include:“… all resources made available to a researcher in support of and/or related to all of their research endeavors, regardless of whether or not they have monetary value and regardless of whether they are based at the institution the researcher identifies for the current grant”.
+Training awards, prizes, or gifts do not need to be included.

-NSF Current and Pending Support – NSF’s 2020 Proposal & Award Policies & Procedures Guide gives the following guidance, “Current and pending support includes all resources made available to an individual in support of and/or related to all of his/her research efforts, regardless of whether or not they have monetary value.
+NSF’s 2020 Proposal & Award Policies & Procedures Guide gives the following guidance, “Current and pending support includes all resources made available to an individual in support of and/or related to all of his/her research efforts, regardless of whether or not they have monetary value.
 Current and pending support also includes in-kind contributions (such as office/laboratory space, equipment, supplies, employees, students).
 In-kind contributions not intended for use on the project/proposal being proposed also must be reported.
 Current and pending support information must be provided for this project, for ongoing projects, and for any proposals currently under consideration from whatever source, irrespective of whether such support is provided through the proposing organization or is provided directly to the individual.”

 Full details and resources are found here.

 NSF published helpful FAQs on this topic, which can be found here (version dated January 26, 2021).